 GASB 74 & 75: Frequently Asked Questions

-The following FAQs have been compiled from feedback and questions we received during our live webinars in November and December 2013, and through our GASB dedicated e-mail address.
-These presentations, both the Executive and Operations Tracks, are available in the Employer's section of OPERS.org.
+The following FAQs have been compiled from feedback and questions we received during our live webinars in 2013, and from questions received through our GASB dedicated e-mail address.

 We hope you find this information helpful as you use the information provided to comply with these new standards.
-If you have any additional questions, please contact us at email@example.com.
+If you have any additional questions, please contact us at firstname.lastname@example.org.

 Thank you – Jenny Starr, chief financial officer